lumetrium/espanso-dynamic-forms/README.md

 - **Windows**
 - **Linux**

-This app has not been built or tested on **macOS**.
+> This app has **NOT** been built or tested on **macOS**.
-However, since this is an Electron app, you may be able to build it for macOS yourself following the standard Electron build process.
+> However, since this is an Electron app, you may be able to build it for macOS yourself following the standard Electron build process.

 ## References